Undline/UndChain/M3L_GSS.md

 - **Scheduler Widget**: The scheduler widget complements the calendar widget so that users can scheduler events on a calendar.
 - **Affiliate Widget**: This is meant for referring other users to products or services.
 - **Ad Widget**: This is meant to be a quick easy way to create Ads for the Ad hub (a Ad hub is where users can generate AdCoin so they have an Ad free experience)
+- **Onboarding Widget**: This widget type assists with onboarding new users to an application or interface.
+This is done by directing users attention to various widgets with pop-ups that explain what each element does.

 #### **High-Level Widgets**